denoland/std/.github/FAQ.md

 ## When is a deprecated API removed?

 In almost all cases, a deprecated API is removed in the next major version after deprecation.
-Rarely, a deprecated API is removed in the a minor version as a small breaking change.
 This is to minimize breaking changes for users.

 ## Can I still use a deprecated API?